 - Determine indicators that promote early identification, intervention, education and prevention efforts in similar cases; and

 - Improve communication in all systems that serve people involved in domestic violence to diminish future intimate partner homicides.

-Fairfax County is committed to nondiscrimination in all county programs, services and activities.
+* Fairfax County is committed to nondiscrimination on the basis of disability in all county programs, services and activities.
 To request reasonable accommodations or to receive this information in an alternate format, call 703-324-5730 or TTY 711.

-For additional information about the DVPPCC, the DV Network, or the DVFRT, please contact Nicole Acosta (703) 324-9494.
+For additional information about the DVPPCC, the DV Network, or the DVFRT, contact Brittany Vera by email or call 703-324-3586.